 Lab Diamond Clarity

 They might not be formed in the earth’s crust, but lab diamonds are just as stunning as their natural counterparts.
-They both share the same chemical properties and it can be almost impossible to tell the two apart.
+They both share the same physical, optical and chemical properties.
+So it can be almost impossible to tell the two apart!

 What Affects Lab Grown Diamond Clarity?